Katelyn Jong: Junior elite

-2021

-Jong competed at the WOGA Classic in February where she placed first.
-She next competed at the Winter Cup where she placed eighth in the all-around after falling off the balance beam.
+Jong competed at the 2021 WOGA Classic in February where she placed first.
+She next competed at the 2021 Winter Cup where she placed eighth in the all-around after falling off the balance beam.
 She placed first on vault.
 At a National Team camp Jong was added to the national team for the second time.
 Jong next competed at the American Classic where she only competed on the uneven bars and balance beam.
 She finished second on uneven bars behind Kailin Chio and first on balance beam.

-In late May Jong competed at the U.S. Classic where she placed first in the all-around and on vault, uneven bars, and balance beam.
+In late May Jong competed at the 2021 U.S. Classic where she placed first in the all-around and on vault, uneven bars, and balance beam.
 She finished second on floor exercise behind Kaliya Lincoln.
 In June Jong competed at her first National Championships.
 She ended the two day competition first in the all-around with a combined score of 107.400, over three points ahead of second-place finisher Madray Johnson.
 Additionally she won gold on the uneven bars, silver on floor exercise behind Lincoln, bronze on vault behind Chio and Joscelyn Roberson, and placed eighth on balance beam.
 As a result, Jong was added to the national team for the third time.
 Additionally Jong was selected to represent the United States at the Junior Pan American Championships alongside Johnson, Lincoln, and Chio.

-At the Junior Pan American Championships Jong helped the USA finish first in the team final.
+At the 2021 Junior Pan American Championships Jong helped the USA finish first in the team final.
 Individually she won gold in the all-around, on vault (tied with compatriot Lincoln), and on uneven bars.
 She won silver on balance beam behind Johnson.

 In November Jong was selected to represent the United States at the inaugural Junior Pan American Games alongside Kailin Chio, Madray Johnson, and Tiana Sumanasekera.
 While there the United States placed first as a team and individually Jong won gold in the all-around and silver on vault and balance beam.

-Senior elite
+Senior gymnastics career

 2022

 Jong made her senior debut at the 2022 Winter Cup where she placed fifth in the all-around.
 As a result she was selected to compete at the upcoming DTB Pokal Mixed Cup in Stuttgart.
 In August Jong competed at the National Championships.
-She finished finished ninth in the all-around.
+She finished ninth in the all-around.
 In September Jong competed at the Szombathely Challenge World Cup alongside Addison Fatta and Levi Jung-Ruivivar.

 In October Jong verbally committed to compete for the Auburn Tigers, starting in the 2024–25 season.

+2024

+Jong competed at the Baku World Cup where she won bronze on the uneven bars behind Kaylia Nemour and Elisa Iorio.